digitalocean/navigators-guide/intro/chapter3.md

 * Droplet name
 * Number of Droplets to provision

+If this is a new account, I recommend you set up an SSH key on your local machine and

 <!-- TODO: Should I have them create an ssh key and add it through the UI or just set up the ssh key through cloud-init  -->